hal/docs/recipes/jdbc-driver-setup.md

 )
 ```

-and this command if you're using the domain mode:
+and this command if you're using domain mode:

 ```